 For the purpose of building a website, the designer knows all about user experience and building the best looking website left to their own devices.

-A developer will be more in tune with how everything works and should be able to deliver more of the technical aspects valued by search engines.
+A website developer will be more in tune with how everything works and should be able to deliver more of the technical aspects valued by search engines.
 Without design guidance, the developer is most likely to come back with a very practical website, but without the creature comforts.

-Designers create beautiful websites, developers create practical websites.
+In the world of websites, designers create beautiful websites, developers create practical websites.